 One of the major complaints that I could make about this system is the time required to hang the camera.

-Indeed, if it looks pretty easy and fast in their promotional video, in real life it’s not that easy.
+Indeed, while it looks pretty easy and fast in their promotional video, in real life it’s not that easy.
 The company has developed and marketed a quick-draw system.
 I must admit that taking the camera doesn’t take time.
-What does, on the other hand, is to hang it back on the belt.
+What does, on the other hand, is hanging it back on the belt.

-The second consideration is the female system (on whom you clip the male spin).
-Putting the spin in the female plate is not as intuitive as promised.
-When I try to do it quickly without looking, I usually try several times before success.
-And, at the end I need to stop what I was doing to carefully look at the system.
+The second consideration is the female system (onto which you clip the male pin).
+Putting the pin in the female plate is not as intuitive as promised.
+When I try to do it quickly without looking, I usually try several times before succeeding.
+And, in the end I need to stop what I was doing to carefully look at the system.

 To summarize, this Quick-Draw system works great but with a variety of conditions:

-• if you use on your favorite hand
+if you use it on your dominant hand

 Maybe people get used to it after a while and it becomes something automatic?
-But for me, after 6 months using it, it’s still a gesture that became automatic.
+But for me, after 6 months using it, it’s still not a gesture that has become automatic.
 Actually, each time I need to switch from one camera to another, I miss the shot… Very frustrating!

 The Adjustment for the Location of the Female Plate

-Let’s enter the details of the conception of the belt and how it impacts the use of the product.
-The Dual System (in opposition to their Single System) is actually based on a Single-Camera System.
-It’s a belt with the female plate already fixed and who can’t be moved.
+Let’s enter the details of the design of the belt and how it impacts the use of the product.
+The Dual System (as opposed to their Single System) is actually based on a Single-Camera System.
+It’s a belt with the female plate already fixed that can’t be moved.
 The Dual System only adds a second System that needs to be attached over the belt.
-The belt is made with polyester and velcro, and has to be open to do that.
+The belt is made with polyester and velcro, and has to be opened to do that.
 It’s a pretty easy operation.

 Thus there is only a small part of the belt where you can add this second system.